-UMSI diversity committee funding request
+UMSI DEI Committee funding request

-The UMSI Diversity Committee actively works to increase the diversity of our school and to make it a welcoming environment for everyone acknowledging that we all have unique identities.
+The UMSI DEI Committee actively works to increase the diversity of our school and to make it a welcoming environment for everyone acknowledging that we all have unique identities.
 The committee provides encouragement to the UMSI community through financial support of individual and school-wide efforts to enact diversity goals in form of events, experiences, trainings, and other related programs.

 Funding requests can be made by individuals or groups within the UMSI Community (students, staff, and faculty).
 Funding can also be used towards collaborative efforts between UMSI and one or more other U-M group, department, or unit.

-The UMSI Diversity Committee Funding is intended to support activities, events, programs, or initiatives that support diversity, equity, and inclusion that benefit the UMSI community and/or the larger U-M community.
+The UMSI DEI Committee Funding is intended to support activities, events, programs, or initiatives that support diversity, equity, and inclusion that benefit the UMSI community and/or the larger U-M community.
 These include but not limited to: education, outreach, community building, resources or tools.
 Events or activities are expected to be held within or near North Quad when possible.

 - Speaker or facilitator fees/honorariums, travel expenses, etc.